Browse Definitions :

 • pure risk - Pure risk refers to risks that are beyond human control and result in a loss or no loss with no possibility of financial gain.

-• Regulation SCI (Regulation Systems Compliance and Integrity) - Regulation SCI is a set of compliance rules designed by the SEC to monitor and regulate the technology infrastructure of U.
+• Regulation SCI (Regulation Systems Compliance and Integrity) - Regulation SCI (Regulation Systems Compliance and Integrity) is a set of rules adopted by the U.

 • regulatory compliance - Regulatory compliance is an organization's adherence to laws, regulations, guidelines and specifications relevant to its business processes.